Help Support DER

 Through nearly 50 years of film curation, stewardship and distribution services, Documentary Educational Resources (DER) has developed into a one-of-a-kind resource documenting intangible culture, historical processes, and the lives and perspectives of underrepresented people.
 The collection offers a compendium of models for cultural documentation, from indigenous media production to diverse collaborations between community members, filmmakers and researchers.
 Established in 1968 by John Marshall and Timothy Asch, whose films were among the founding collection of the Smithsonian's Human Studies Film Archive, DER now distributes nearly 1000 titles, reaching audiences in all 50 states and internationally.

-DER also provides invaluable support to both up-and-coming and veteran filmmakers and film productions through our Fiscal Sponsorship Program.
-Our program enables them to access foundation funding and individual donations, as well as a variety of support services helping make their visions come true.
+DER also provides invaluable support to both up-and-coming and veteran filmmakers and film productions through our Filmmaker Services Program.
+Our services include Fiscal Sponsorship, which enables media makers to access grant and foundation funding, as well as consulting, rough cut screenings, and workshops to help bring projects to completion.

 What are people saying about DER?

 “They take extraordinary films that are really about what it means to be a human being, and I think people will look back and when they look at America's greatest organizations DER will stand firm over the last hundred years as being an organization that really had a future vision to seeing how one can really make documentation and preserve all of the strange and lovely ways we are human beings.”